 Beware the term “Montessori”

 “Montessori” is not a trademarked term.
-Which means any school can label itself as Montessori, even if follows none of the methods and philosophies pur for by it's founder, Maria Montessori.
+Which means any school can label itself as Montessori, even if follows none of the methods and philosophies put forth by it's founder, Dr. Maria Montessori.

 As a parent, you should ensure that any prospective school that claims the title, follows it's principles.
 As with any school, look closely at its policies and ideologies to get a sense of its approach and decide whether it’s the right fit for your child.
-True Montessori follows the natural stages of the child, allowing for the gain of practical life skills through concrete work materials, natural consequences, and play (both inside and outside to experience nature).
+True Montessori follows the natural stages or plans of development of the child.
+This means providing a prepared environment with enticing materials and trained guides to allow for the gain of practical life skills through lessons in grace and courtesy, work materials that support concrete to abstract thought, natural consequences, and play (both inside and outside to experience nature).

 The Montessori Method of education, developed by Dr. Maria Montessori, is a child-centered educational approach based on scientific observations of children from birth to adulthood. ...
 It is an approach that values the human spirit and the development of the whole child—physical, social, emotional, cognitive.